-- 5.1 Model uncertainties due to snow cover, soil water content variability and model approach - 5 A major source of uncertainty is related to the parameterisation of using constant n-factors.
+5.1 Model uncertainties due to snow cover, soil water content variability and model approach

+A major source of uncertainty is related to the parameterisation of using constant n-factors.
 It is uncertain how well the snow conditions of the historic and future model period are represented by the average n-factor from S1 and S2.
-A 10-yr record (1999-2008) of GST and T{AIR} is available at the PACE borehole (Isaksen et al., 2011), which enables an estimate for the decadal variation of n-factors and put the period 2008-2010 into context.
-A mean n{F} -factor of 0.91 (0.89-0.98) and n{T} -factor of 1.12 (1.02-1.26) was derived from the records.
-The mean n{F} and n{T} -factors for 2008-2010 (Table 1) therefore are within the variation of the period 1999-2009.
-Additionally, based on these minimum and maximum values an uncertainty analysis was conducted to give a quantitative estimate on the error that can be expected from n-factors that do not accurately represent the actual snow cover.
-For that purpose, the model was run for the PACE - 15 represent the actual snow cover.
-For that purpose, the model was run for the PACE borehole for 1999-2010 separately both with the minimum and maximum n-factors.
-This implies running the model with the coldest ($n{\rm F} = 0.98$; $n{\rm T} = 1.02$) and warmest ($n{\rm F} = 0.89$; $n{\rm T} = 1.26$) possible GST conditions.
-The differences in GTs expressed in the absolute error between the two model runs were calculated for each depth individu- - 20 ally.
-A change in ALT of < 50 cm and changes in MAGT of 0.7 °C to 0.4 °C at the surface and 10 m depth, respectively, were introduced.
+A 10yr record (1999-2008) of GST and $T{AIR}$ is available at the PACE borehole (Isaksen et al., 2011), which enables an estimate for the decadal variation of n-factors and put the period 2008-2010 into context.
+A mean $n{\rm F}$ -factor of 0.91 (0.89- 0.98) and $n{\rm T}$ -factor of 1.12 (1.02-1.26) was derived from the records.
+The mean $n{\rm F}$ - and $n{\rm T}$ -factors for 2008-2010 (Table 1), therefore, are within the variation of the period 1999-2009.
+Based on these minimum and maximum values an uncertainty analysis was conducted to give a quantitative estimate on the error that can be expected from n-factors.
+For that purpose, the model was run for the PACE borehole for 1999-2010 separately, both with the minimum and maximum n-factors.
+This implies running the model with the coldest ( $n_F = 0.98$ ; $n_T = 1.02$ ) and warmest ( $n_F = 0.89$ ;

+$n_T = 1.26$ ) possible GST conditions.
+The differences in GTs expressed in the absolute error between the two model runs were calculated for each depth individually.
+A change in ALT of <50 cm and changes in MAGT of 0.7 °C to 0.4 °C at the surface and 10 m depth, respectively, were introduced.
+The depth-averaged ME varies by less than 0.15 between the extreme value model runs.
 The PACE borehole represents a site with relatively constant $n{\rm F}$ -factors due to the negligible snow cover.
-At sites with higher snow cover and thus smaller $n{\rm F}$ -factors (particularly Tr-BH2, Jet-BH1 and Tr-BH6), our measurements suggest a higher interannual variability of the $n{\rm F}$ -factors (Table 1), most likely caused by different wind redistribution of snow.
-However, the good agreement of - Ikely caused by different wind redistribution of snow.
+At sites with higher snow cover and, thus, smaller nF-factors (particularly Tro-BH2, Jet-BH1 and Tro-BH6), our measurements suggest a higher interannual variability of the $n{\rm F}$ -factors (Table 1), most likely caused by different wind redistribution of snow.
 However, the good agreement of modelled long-term subsurface temperatures with measured GT gives us confidence that the n-factors assumed in the model runs are a good representation of long-term average n-factors.

 Some deviations of modelled from observed GTs are observed during periods of thawing and freezing, presumably caused by our assumption of constant VWC.
-At sites

-- 5 where VWC > 15 %, the model typically underestimates the pronounced zero-curtain effect observed.
-(Fig. 5).
-Further, our model neglects advective heat transport, and changes of ice-content in the ground are not recognised in the model.
-The degradation of permafrost would remove ice and enhance water drainage, leading to an increased warming in the ground.
-This process is observed at Juv-BH5 and discussed in more detail by Farbrot et al. (2011) (see also Isaksen, 2011).
-Our modelling does not account for this process. - for this process and therefore, rather represents a minimum estimate for the increase of GT.
+At sites where VWC>15%, the model underestimates the duration of the zero-curtain effect (see Fig. 5).
+Further, our model neglects advective heat transport and changes of ice-content in the ground are not recognised in the model.
+Our modelling does not account for these processes and, therefore, rather represents a minimum estimate for the increase of GT.
+A third process not included in the model is 3D-effects due to lateral variation of either topography or snow cover.